Skip to main content

 2. For the contributions borne in the territory of application of the Tax, they will request a refund by the procedure provided for in article 119 bis of the VAT Law , without requiring that the existence of reciprocity be recognized. of treatment in favor of businessmen or professionals established in the territory of application of the Tax.

-3. For the contributions borne in other Member States, they will request the refund through the procedure provided for in the regulations of the Member State in which they have been borne in implementation of Directive 86/560/ EEC , of the Council, of November 17, 1986, without requiring the recognition of reciprocity of treatment or the designation of a tax representative in that Member State.
+3. For the fees borne in other Member States, they will request the refund through the procedure provided for in the regulations of the Member State in which they were borne in development of Directive 86/560/ EEC , of the Council, of November 17, 1986, without being able to require the recognition of reciprocal treatment or the designation of a tax representative in that Member State.

-4. In the case of businessmen or professionals established in the Canary Islands, Ceuta or Melilla:
+4. In the case of entrepreneurs or professionals established in the Canary Islands, Ceuta or Melilla:

 • They will request the refund of the contributions paid in the other Member States (with the exception of those paid in the territory of application of the Tax) through the procedure provided for in article 117 bis of the VAT Law.